3 min read

 Step 1: Gather important financial documents.

 Use our downloadable estate planning sheet (PDF) as a guide.
-Think about what accounts should be closed, retirement benefits claimed, property titles removed, things like that.

 Step 2: Write down financial and legal information.